(Last updated: 19 June 2021)

 Stand up and take the position often recommended when inserting a tampon, propping one of your legs up on a chair or the bathroom counter.
 Stick your finger into your vagina and see how far up you have to reach before you can feel your cervix.
 Some of the descriptions we've heard to describe the cervix include a "round marble with a dent in the centre", "the tip of your nose", and even "a slimy donut"!
 If you have a dangly cervix, it may even feel like a tiny penis.
 It should feel quite different from the rest of your vaginal canal.

 If you have a higher cervix, a longer cup is more suitable for you.
 If you use a short menstrual cup, it can ride up during the course of the day, and you may find it difficult to remove since it is deeper in your vaginal canal.
-The Lily Cup (available in Size A and Size B) is one of the longer cups available, and is great if you have a high cervix!
+The Lily Cup is one of the longer cups available, and is great if you have a high cervix!

 If you have a lower cervix, a shorter cup is great for you!
 If you use a cup that's too long, the base of the cup may stick out of your vagina, which is really uncomfortable.
-Some of our shorter cups include the Lunette, LENA and Hello Cup.
+Some of our shorter cups include the Lunette, Saalt and LENA cup.
 (Do note that the larger sizes will be slightly longer than the smaller sizes.)

 The Lunette is a great beginner cup and suits a low to medium cervix.